vulogov/resource_optimisation/README.md

 solution, based on the ideas outlined in that research, and you will be able to share that solution...
 You will do good for yourself and for the community of monitoring practitioners.

+## So, what we are going to do ?

+We will do analysis of the resource allocation for the IT infrastructure with minimization of the infrastructure cost.
+---
+Here is what's it's looks like:

+* We are having a "products" which require some resources.
+* Each product is running within known time constraints.
+* We are having resources which are available for us.
+* Each "unit" of the resource const us predefined amount of money.

+We do need to monitor amount of resources required for the "products" and if our infrastructure is cost-optimised or not.

 ## Requirements